Check Prices: Amazon / eBay

 Connecting to the Peak is simple and it offers up pretty much anything that you require.
 Plug into your PC or Mac via the USB port, the MIDI I/O (five-pin DIN) ports allow you to connect any MIDI gear, and the CV modulation input gives you access to any modular systems in your setup.

-The Novation Peak brings analog and digital design together perfectly, leaving you with a powerful synth full of raw power and plenty of advanced features to shape your sounds.
+The Novation Peak polyphonic synthesizer brings analog and digital design together perfectly, leaving you with a great and powerful synth full of raw power and plenty of advanced features to shape your sounds.

-The components used to build the Peak justifies the high-end price tag, and in the grand scheme of things, it’s a bargain compared to other similar spec synths.
+The components used to build the Peak justifies the expensive price tag, and in the grand scheme of things, it’s a bargain compared to other similar spec synths.

-The connectivity is excellent and doesn’t limit you whatsoever, the presets are mostly killer and no filler, so all in all, the Peak is another top product from Novation.
+The connectivity is excellent and doesn’t limit you whatsoever, the presets are mostly killer and no filler, so all in all, based on our assessment and other Novation Peak reviews, this is another top product from Novation.

 If you’ve got the budget, you won’t be disappointed!